ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

 The `company` column is missing data on 94% of its rows.
 Therefore, we will be eliminating this variable.

-On the other hand, the `children` and `all_children` features have 4 missing data.
+On the other hand, the `children` and `all_children` features have 4 missing data points.
 These null values will be replaced with zero.

 The `country` and `agent` features also have missing data.
 Since null values in `country` consist of only 1% of all the data in the column, we'll replace them with the most frequent value (mode).
-For the `agent` feature, missing data will be inputed as '0'.
+For the `agent` feature, missing data will be input as '0'.

 ```python